juliaolivieri/visium_analysis/README.md

 ## Step 2: Run spaceranger to get BAMs and spatial metadata

 If the BAM was not available for the download, you need to run spaceranger to get the other required files.
+Spaceranger is downloaded on sherlock here: `/home/groups/horence/applications/spaceranger-1.3.1/`.

+Example call to spaceranger in this repo: [`run_spaceranger.sh`](scripts/submissionscripts/run_spaceranger.sh)

 ## Step 3: Transform metadata into form required for SpliZ/ReadZS